Through Romania by Train, from Bucharest to BucovinaAthens to Paris

 The next stage of our trip was from Bucharest, in southern Romania near the Bulgarian border, to the town of Gura Humorului in northeastern Romania near the Ukrainian border.
-This is part of the Athens to Paris by Train series, start at the beginning to get the background and the details so far.
+This is part of the Athens to Paris by Train series.

 This will take us through the oil fields around Ploieşti, north through rich agricultural land into the region of Moldova and the small city of Suceava.
 We will change there to a local train for the short connection to Gura Humorului.
 This is in the region of Bucovina, which straddles the border between northeastern Romania and southwestern Ukraine.

 This first detailed map shows the first part of the trip, from Bucharest to Ploieşti.
 The rail line leaves the capital city to the north west, then turns nearly due north.
 The whole area from the Danube River at Romania's southern border, around Bucharest and north to Ploieşti, is filled with oil wells.
 The rail line divides at Ploieşti.
 The line to the northwest runs through Braşov and Sighişoara and continues on to Hungary and Budapest.
 Our train will take the line running east from Ploieşti.